rudidude86/gura-lang.github.io/documents/File-Operation.md

 so it may be better to use `stream#close()` explicitly when you want to control the closing timing.

+Another way to create and utilize a `stream` instance is to call `open()` function with a block procedure that will take a `stream` instance through its block parameter.

+    open('foo.txt') {|fd|
+        // (any jobs)
+    }

+Using this description, you can access the created instance only within the block, which will be automatically destroyed at the end of the procedure.

 ### {{ page.chapter }}.3.2.
 Cast to Stream Instance